2008 American League Championship Series: Tampa Bay Rays

-In spring training before the start of the 2008 season, James Shields joked that the goal for the newly branded Rays (they had just changed their name from the Devil Rays) was to not lose 100 games — after narrowly avoiding this mark in 2007 with 96 losses.
+In spring training before the start of the 2008 season, James Shields and B.J.
+Upton joked with each other that the goal for the newly branded Rays (they had just changed their name from the Devil Rays) was to not lose 100 games — after narrowly avoiding this mark in 2007 with 96 losses.
 Veteran and former World Series champion Cliff Floyd, who had signed with the team in the off-season at age 35, contemplated retirement after the first few days of spring training.
 “You’re wondering, ‘What the hell are you doing?'”, said Floyd in 2018 at the team’s ten year-anniversary.
 With a payroll of only $43.8 million, the second lowest in the majors, Tampa Bay entered the season facing 125-1 odds to win the AL pennant and 300-1 odds to win the World Series.
-But the franchise that never had finished above .500 or reached the postseason in their brief 11-year history improbably won the AL East over the New York Yankees ($209 million payroll) and Boston Red Sox ($133.4 million).
+But the franchise that never had finished above .500 or reached the postseason in their brief 11-year history, improbably won the American League East over the New York Yankees ($209 million payroll) and Boston Red Sox ($133.4 million).
 To get to their first ALCS appearance in franchise history, they beat the White Sox in four games in the ALDS.

 Boston Red Sox

-Finishing 2nd in the American League East was the defending champions Boston Red Sox.
+Finishing 2nd in the American League East were the defending champions Boston Red Sox.
 After being a season-long running distraction in the clubhouse, GM Theo Epstein traded superstar Manny Ramirez to the Dodgers in a blockbuster three-way deal.
 In the deal, the Red Sox acquired outfielder Jason Bay and minor league infielder Josh Wilson, while the Pittsburgh Pirates received infielder Andy LaRoche and pitching prospect Bryan Morris from the Dodgers and outfielder Brandon Moss and pitcher Craig Hansen from the Red Sox.
 The acquisition of Jason Bay proved to be a wake-up call for the defending champs, as they finished with a 34-19 record after the trade and qualified for the postseason as a wild card.
 In the ALDS, they upset the Angels in four games.